Alex-Syvitski/SC-400-Study/README.md

 # SC-400
 Study Notes --- SC-400: Administering Information Protection and Compliance in Microsoft 365

+9/16/2023 - Added Notes and Diagrams section using content pulled from microsoft learning material, may break it into a seperate document.
+Started reviewing some of content, despite length I may not try to pair it down as it is fairly good and easy to read /follow but I do not like any of the layout.
+Probably wont fix because effort is of little value.

 9/13/2023 - Draft one complete.
 Initial formatting is complete.
 Will be reviewing and updating as I study the offical course material.

 9/11/2023 - Initial Study Notes generated based of Microsoft exam guide with ChatGPT.
 Roughly 50% complete.